freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 - [Amazon](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)

+#### JavaScript and JQuery: Interactive front-end web development

+This is one of the best JavaScript books, by Jon Ducket.
+It is recommended by lots of developers.
+Some of the techniques may be outdated but still a great book especially for beginners.

 #### JavaScript: Info

 A collection of articles covering the basics (core language and working with a browser) as well as advanced topics with concise explanations.
 Available as an e-book with pay and also as an online tutorial.